 Now change other settings of Password Policy by double-clicking on them (settings not listed below are fine by default):

 - Maximum password age - default is "42".
-This specifies how long a user can use the same password for his/her Windows account.
+This specifies how long a user can use the same password for his/her local Windows account.

-You can set the number higher if you want to ("90" is a suggested one), but keep in mind that you should change your password at least once a year, so do not enter more than "365" here.
+You can set the number higher if you want to ("120" is a suggested one), but keep in mind that you should change your password at least once a year, so do not enter more than "365" here.

-- Minimum password age - default is "0", meaning that users can change their passwords whenever they like.
+- Minimum password age - default is "0", meaning that local users can change their passwords whenever they like.
 If you set this to "1", it means that a password must be in effect for at least 1 day (24 hours) before a user can change it again.

-- Minimum password length - set to "8".
-This means that a password must be at least 8 characters long.
+- Minimum password length - set to at least "8", but "12" is recommended.

 - Password must meet complexity requirements - set to "Enabled".
-This means that a password must include at least two opposite case letters, a number and a special character (punctuation marks, for example).
+This means that a password must include at least two opposite case letters, a number, and a special character (punctuation marks, for example).